flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 ## Approaching Runway Advisory

-If the aircraft is on ground and ground speed is below 40 knots, OANS continuously checks the aircraft protection area in front of the aircraft (as widge as the wingspan, foresight of 7 seconds) for runways.
+If the aircraft is on the ground and ground speed is below 40 knots, OANS continuously checks the aircraft protection area in front of the aircraft (as wide as the wingspan, projected 7 seconds ahead) for runways.
 When detecting a runway inside this area, an advisory is triggered on the PFD and ND.
-The advisory disappears, if the above conditions aren't met anymore, or the aircraft entered the runway.
+The advisory disappears when the above conditions aren't met anymore, or the aircraft has entered the runway.

 There is no aural warning (as RAAS).